bthallion/pokernow-handhistory-converter/README.md

 * Supports all game types Pot limit Omaha High, Pot limit Omaha Hi/lo and no limit Texas Hold'em.
 * Provides Hold'em Manager Micro Stakes support by configurable currencyFactor amount.
 * Using a folder with converted File(s) as Pocker Tracker Auto-Import folder could enable the HUD in your browser.
-* Converts pokernow.club csv files to Pokerstars hand history file text format
+* Converts pokernow.club csv files to PokerStars hand history file text format

 ### Known Limitations
 * Only cash games and no tournaments are yet supported